Safeguarding children & vulnerable people

 A new safeguarding policy was launched by the Church in Wales in November 2020.

-From December 1st 2020 it will no longer be possible to make paper applications for DBS checks.
+It is no longer possible to make paper applications for DBS checks.

 All information, including the application form and helpline address, can be found on the Church in Wales website here: